Herpe the Love Sore: Reception

 Eric Thurm of The A.V.
 Club gave the episode a C− saying "Throughout these reviews, I’ve often noted (probably excessively) that for a while now, the best part of Family Guy has been the relationship between Stewie and Brian.
 This is probably not a very controversial opinion, much as a lot of things about the show have attempted to stir the pot in the past few weeks and years.
 Tonight, Family Guy leans hard on the Brian-Stewie relationship and silly, unnecessarily “shocking” sources of comedy as Brian gives Stewie herpes, something that manages to be a totally run-of-the-mill, boring installment of the show."

-This episode has gone on to be considered one of the worst episodes of Family Guy by critics and audiences, who criticize the episode for its gross out and cheap use of shock humor, as well as its inaccurate portrayal of herpes and the confusing message on the booth storyline and Brian's behavior.

 The episode received a 2.3 rating in the 18–49 years old demographic and was watched by a total of 4.77 million people.
 This made it the most watched show on Animation Domination that night, beating American Dad!, Bob's Burgers and The Simpsons.